 Why is it a good idea to complete the certification process?

-How do you air condition the space in summer time?
+How do you air condition the space in the summertime?
 Is there direct/mechanical ventilation?

 You design these spaces to be either supply air rooms, extract rooms, or transition-ventilation rooms, depending on size/use/scope.